C0notSilly/C0.github.io/_pages/about.md

 I was honored to be supervised and collaborated with Prof. Weicheng Xie, Prof. Siyang Song and Prof. Linlin Shen during my undergraduate studies.
 I also work with Prof. Muhammad Haris Khan on domain generalization-realted topic.
 My research interests include computer vision, model robustness and synthetic data.

+I'm actively looking for collaboration and PhD opporutinity, please feel free to drop me an email if interested.
 <!-- I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->